From Tiny Sheet Metal Shop to Global Company

 Greenheck devised an international expansion strategy that involves locating product manufacturing closer to international markets.
 In January 2014, the company opened its newest facility in India.
-The company also started working with WEDC to expand its international sales channel.
+The company also started working with the Wisconsin Economic Development Corporation (WEDC) to expand its international sales channel.
 WEDC provided Greenheck with contacts at the U.S. Embassy in India and other individuals in the country who helped them navigate through approvals needed for the new facility.
 As the company looks to develop its presence in India, it continues to focus on trade opportunities in China as well.
-In April 2013, Dave Kallstrom, president of the International and Ventilation Solutions Division at Greenheck, attended the Wisconsin Trade Mission trip to China, where the WEDC helped him arrange meetings with potential sales partners.
-Prior to the trip, Kallstrom was unaware of the vast amount of assistance that the WEDC provides to Wisconsin companies interested in exporting internationally.
-He believes the organization is a valuable resource in assisting companies with gaining access to key contacts in international markets.
-As for the future of Greenheck, international expansion is going to play an even larger role in the business—leveraging its global footprint and, with the help of WEDC, establishing effective sales and distribution channels in its targeted growing markets.
+In April 2013, Dave Kallstrom, president of the International and Ventilation Solutions Division at Greenheck, participated in Wisconsin’s trade mission to China, where the WEDC helped him arrange meetings with potential sales partners.
+Prior to the trip, Kallstrom says he was unaware of the vast amount of export assistance that the WEDC provides to Wisconsin companies; he now calls the organization a crucial resource in assisting companies with gaining access to key contacts in international markets.
+As for the future of Greenheck, international expansion is going to play an even larger role as the company leverages its global footprint to establish sales and distribution channels in its targeted markets for growth.